MicrosoftDocs/customer-insights/ci-docs/enrichment-leadspace.md

     :::image type="content" source="media/enrichment-Leadspace-configuration-customer-data-set.png" alt-text="Screenshot when choosing the customer data set.":::

 1. Define which type of fields from your unified profiles to use for matching: the primary and/or secondary address.
-You can specify a field mapping for both addresses and enrich the profiles for both addresses separately&mdash;for example, for a home address and a business address.
+You can specify a field mapping for both addresses and enrich the profiles for both addresses separately.
+For example, for a home address and a business address.
 Select **Next**.

 1. Map your fields to the company data from Leadspace.
 The **Name of company** field is required.
 For a higher match accuracy, up to two other fields, **Company website** and **Company location**, can be added.